nnellans/terraform-guide/README.md

 - `terraform console`
   - Interactive, read-only console to try out built-in functions, query the state of your infrastructure, etc.
 - `terraform destroy`
-  - Looks at the current folder, and deletes all resources
+  - Deletes all resources
   - There is no "undo" be very careful!
 - `terraform fmt`
   - work in progress
 - `terraform graph`
-  - Looks at the current folder, and shows you the dependency graph for the resources
+  - Shows you the dependency graph for the resources
   - It outputs into a graph description language called DOT
   - You can use Graphviz or GraphvizOnline to convert into an image
 - `terraform import`